MarkusPiotrowski/wifisocket/Tutorial.md

 The `timer_query()` function has a `which` parameter, which can be used to filter the output list.
-E.g. `which=2` will only show the 2nd timer and `which='active'` will only show activated timers. `'free'` and `set` filter for empty timer slots or programmed timers, respectively.
+E.g. `which=2` will only show the 2nd timer and `which='active'` will only show activated timers. `'free'` and `'set'` filter for empty timer slots or programmed timers, respectively.
 Some examples:

     >>> ws.timer_query(xmas_illum, which='Countdown')